Quantum Sensing with Bright Two-Mode Squeezed Light in a Distributed Network of Gyroscopes: Distributed phase sensing using b TMSS IN optical gyroscopes

 Also, for $\alpha$, we obtain the expression,

-Using Eqs.~(13) and (14), we can calculate the optimal values of $r$ and $\alpha$ that minimize the variance in Eq.~(10) for a given value of $N$.
-Since Eqs.~(13) and (14) are implicit equations, we calculate the optimal values of $r$ and $\alpha$ numerically and substitute back in Eq.~(10) to obtain the optimized phase sensitivity represented by $\Delta\phi^2_e$, and is plotted in Fig.~\ref{fig:fig3}.
+Using Eqs.~(15) and (16), we can calculate the optimal values of $r$ and $\alpha$ that minimize the variance in Eq.~(12) for given values of $M, N$ and $\eta$.
+Since Eq.~(15) is an implicit equation, we calculate the optimal value of $r$ numerically.
+Figure \ref{fig:fig2} shows the optimal values of (a) $r$ and (b) $\alpha$, respectively, as a function of both $M$ and $N$, for the case when the photon transmissivity, $\eta=0.9$.

+It is evident from the Fig.~\ref{fig:fig2} that the optimal values of $r$ and $\alpha$ required to optimize the phase sensitivity increase with increasing $M$ and $N$.
+Also, it can be seen that with $10\%$ photon loss in every channel in the system, the optimal values of $r$ and $\alpha$ are in the practically achievable ranges using the current technologies.
+For example, given $M=4, ~N=10,$ and $\eta=0.9$, then the optimal value of $r$ and $\alpha$ are $1.53$ and $1.81$, respectively.

-Figures~\ref{fig:fig3} (a) and (b) show $\Delta\phi^2_e$ as a function of the number of gyroscopes ($M$) and the average number of photons ($N$) probing each gyroscope, respectively.
-We keep $N=20$ in Fig.~\ref{fig:fig3} (a) and $M=4$ in Fig.~\ref{fig:fig3} (b), and analyze the results for three different $\eta$ values of $1.0$, $0.98$, and $0.90$.
-To present the quantum enhancement in phase sensitivity obtained by the system, we compare $\Delta\phi^2_e$ with the shot-noise limit (SNL) in sensitivity obtained when the system is probed by only coherent states.
-To obtain the SNL in the phase sensitivity, we put $r=0$ in Eq.~(10) and also use the constraint on average photon number, which provides the SNL as $1/2M N$, and is plotted in Fig.~\ref{fig:fig3} (red dotted-dash trace).
-In both the plots in Figs.~\ref{fig:fig3} (a) and (b), the blue solid trace represents the phase sensitivity from the mode-entangled configuration corresponding to $\eta=1.0$, the orange dashed trace represents $\eta=0.98$, and the green dotted trace represents $\eta=0.90$.
-We can see from the plots in both Figs.~\ref{fig:fig3} (a) and (b) that the phase sensitivity improves with increasing $M$ and $N$.
-Although the system's performance decreases with increasing loss, it can still surpass SNL even in moderate lossy conditions.
+The optimal values of $r$ and $\alpha$ are then substituted back in Eq.~(12) to obtain the optimized phase sensitivity represented by $\Delta\phi^2_e$, and it is plotted in Fig.~\ref{fig:fig4}.
+Figures~\ref{fig:fig4} (a) and (b) show $\Delta\phi^2_e$ as a function of the number of gyroscopes ($M$) and the average number of photons ($N$) probing each gyroscope, respectively.
+We keep $N=10$ in Fig.~\ref{fig:fig4} (a) and $M=4$ in Fig.~\ref{fig:fig4} (b), and analyze the results for different $\eta$ values of $1.0$, $0.9$, $0.5$ and $0.1$.
+To present the quantum enhancement in phase sensitivity obtained by the system, we compare $\Delta\phi^2_e$ with the shot-noise limit (SNL) in sensitivity obtained when only coherent states probe the system.
+To obtain the SNL in the phase sensitivity, we put $r=0$ in Eq.~(12) and also use the constraint on average photon number, which provides the SNL as $1/2M N$, and is plotted in Fig.~\ref{fig:fig4} (purple dashed trace).
+In both the plots in Figs.~\ref{fig:fig4} (a) and (b), the blue solid trace represents the phase sensitivity from the mode-entangled configuration corresponding to $\eta=1.0$, the orange dashed trace represents $\eta=0.9$, the green dotted trace represents $\eta=0.5$, and the red dotted-dash trace represents $\eta=0.1$.
+We can see from the plots in both Figs.~\ref{fig:fig4} (a) and (b) that the phase sensitivity improves with increasing $M$ and $N$.
+Also, at any transmissivity, the sensitivity of the mode-entangled configuration surpasses the SNL.